Femtoscopy analysis in small systems at NA61/SHINE: Results

-\textit{Acknowledgments}: The author would like to thank the NA61/SHINE collaboration.
-The author acknowledges support of the DKOP-23 Doctoral Excellence Program of the Ministry for Culture and Innovation, and was furthermore supported by K-138136 and K-138152 grants of the National Research, Development and Innovation Fund.
+\textit{Acknowledgments}: The author acknowledges support of the DKOP-23 Doctoral Excellence Program of the Ministry for Culture and Innovation, and was furthermore supported by K-138136 and K-138152 grants of the National Research, Development and Innovation Fund.